ndbnimbus/NimbusrecordingSlack/slack-assets/admin.md

-The MacAdmins team is composed of the following users:
+The Nimbus Slack Admin team is composed of the following users:

 Gordon Breckenridge - gord@nimbusrecording.com